h2oai/h2o-3/h2o-docs/src/product/automl.rst

 H2O's AutoML can be used for automating the machine learning workflow, which includes automatic training and tuning of many models within a user-specified time-limit.  `Stacked Ensembles <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/stacked-ensembles.html>`__ – one based on all previously trained models, another one on the best model of each family – will be automatically trained on collections of individual models to produce highly predictive ensemble models which, in most cases, will be the top performing models in the AutoML Leaderboard.

+H2O offers a number of `model explainability <http://docs.h2o.ai/h2o/latest-stable/h2o-docs/explain.html>`__ methods that apply to AutoML objects (groups of models), as well as individual models (e.g. leader model).
+Explanations can be generated automatically with a single function call, providing a simple interface to exploring and explaining the AutoML models.

 AutoML Interface
 ----------------